 6. The “automatic cross-selling” strategy: Customers who bought this product also bought…

-This feature automatically selects matching products based on the order history and therefore on the buying habits of your customers.
-This method has become an essential tool for online shops and we highly recommend you to use it.
+This feature is only available for shops of the version ePages Base.
+It automatically selects matching products based on the order history and therefore on the buying habits of your customers.

 To add this feature to your online shop, go to Settings >> Product settings >> Auto cross-selling and define your standards.

 Now, before you start cross-selling your products, make sure you follow these basic rules:

 - Don’t start cross-selling before you are ready.
 Make sure you have a wide range of products that can complement each other.
 For example, if you sell shoes, you will also need a stock of shoe care products or accessories.
 Well-functioning logistics are the key to your success.